 My watch alarm sounded to let me know the second generator would be kicking in.
 I hit snooze.
 Again.
 And again.
 Suddenly I was surrounded by surging water, trying to balance on the tip of a jagged rock.
 If he’d been on his own, George could have easily made it to shore, but he knew I needed help.
 Instead of getting upset because I’d been foolish, he remained calm, came up with a plan, and told me we were about to take a swim.

 One of the most difficult situations a leader encounters is terminating an employee.
-You’ve outlined, coached, defined and clarified, but—change isn’t happening.
+You’ve outlined, coached, defined and clarified, but—change isn’t happening and you’re experiencing a lot of tension and angst over it.
 You procrastinate by focusing on what you can’t change:

 A couple in a raft rescued me and George just as we were about to embark on our dicey exit.
 Unfortunately, leaders who are faced with terminating an employee don’t have such an out.
 But there is a three-step process you can follow to help you move forward: